 The IUD

-Being one of the most controversial methods of contraception on this list, over the years the IUD has had the biggest struggles in building a confident reputation for itself.
-Before the IUD, similar devices cause a significant amount of pelvic inflammatory diseases.
-The IUD’s that are available today no longer cause issues and are a common option that individuals use as a form of contraceptives.
+Being one of the more controversial methods of contraception on this list, over the years the IUD has had the biggest struggles in building a confident reputation for itself.
+Before the IUD, similar devices caused a significant amount of pelvic inflammatory diseases.
+The IUD’s that are available today no longer cause issues and are a common option that individuals use as a form of contraception.
 With the amount of research and innovation that went into perfecting this device it paved way for the commonly used “T” shaped IUD.

 Changing Social Values

-As with all aspects of health and science, there is always some resistance to new options.
-This is very evident in the legal aspects of Contraception.
-The social changes that have occurred over the years allow for more open conversations around contraception; ones that allow individuals to be in control of how they want to stay healthy in all aspects of their being.
-The Canadian history of contraception can be linked to the historical changes in society that happened in tandem.
+As with all aspects surrounding sexual and reproductive health and wellness, there is always some resistance to new options for a variety of reasons.
+This is very evident in the legal aspects of contraception.
+The social changes that have occurred over the years enable people to have more open conversations around contraception; ones that allow individuals to be in control of how they want to stay healthy in all aspects of their being.